 2. “People don’t do drugs to feel good.
 People do drugs to feel less bad.”

 3. “Imagine if every small decision felt like it had life or death consequences.” – From a patient describing living with an anxiety disorder.

 4. “My arms miss you.” – From a ten-year-old autistic boy asking for a hug.
-These might be some of the deepest words ever spoken.

 6. “It’s okay if I don’t have any friends.
 Having friends makes you happy but it doesn’t make you a good person.
 Do you know who was really popular?
 Hitler.” – From a child with autism who was struggling with her difficulty making and keeping friends.